natashafjy/dsa3101-2220-11-rain/README.md

 ## About The Project :cloud_with_rain:

 DryRun is a web application created using Dash, Flask, and mySQL database.
-It is dedicated to provide **accurate** rainfall prediction at **any location** in Singapore **up to 30 minutes in advance** for outdoor runners with fixed running routines.
-The application is able to memorise the running routine and give suggestion on whether to continue the run based on precipitation predicted and the according wetness level of the ground.
+It is provides **accurate** rainfall predictions at **any location** in Singapore **up to 30 minutes in advance** for outdoor runners with fixed running routines.
+The application is able to store the running routines and give suggestions on whether to continue the run based on the predicted amount of rainfall and the corresponding wetness level of the ground.

 Hope you will enjoy our app and have a Dry Run!